brndnmtthws/conky/README.md

   own scripts and programs ([more](https://github.com/brndnmtthws/conky/wiki#tutorial)).
 - Built-in [**Imlib2**][imlib2] and [**Cairo**][cairo] bindings for arbitrary drawing
   with Lua ([more](https://github.com/brndnmtthws/conky/wiki/Lua)).
-- Runs on Linux, FreeBSD, OpenBSD, DragonFlyBSD, NetBSD, Solaris, Haiku OS, and macOS!
+- Runs on Linux, FreeBSD, OpenBSD, DragonFlyBSD, NetBSD, Solaris, Haiku, and macOS!

 ... and much much more.